George Hamilton (actor)

 George Stevens Hamilton (born August 12, 1939) is an American actor.
 For his debut performance in Crime and Punishment U.S.A.
 (1959), Hamilton won a Golden Globe Award and was nominated for a BAFTA Award.
 He has received one additional BAFTA nomination and two Golden Globe nominations.

 Hamilton began his film career in 1958, and although he has a substantial body of work in film and television, he is perhaps most famous for his debonair style, perpetual suntan, and commercials for Ritz Crackers.
 Bo Derek wrote in her autobiography that "there was an ongoing contest between (her late husband) John Derek and George Hamilton as to who had the most tan!"
+According to Filmink "he managed to survive an incredible amount of flops to not only forge an entirely decent career of sixty plus years, but also evolved into a very good actor."

 Early life

-Hamilton was born in Memphis, Tennessee, and spent his early years with his mother, Annie Lucille Stevens (Hamilton), known as "Teeny" in Blytheville, Arkansas.
+Hamilton was born in Memphis, Tennessee, and spent his early years with his mother, Ann (née Stevens), in Blytheville, Arkansas.
 He attended Hawthorne School in Beverly Hills, California.
 In 1950, his mother sent him to live with his father in the north.
 He briefly attended a progressive school in New York City before being sent to the Gulf Coast Military Academy in Gulfport, Mississippi.

 Hamilton's stepfathers were Carleton Hunt and Jesse Spalding; his stepmother was June Howard, with whom Hamilton said he had repeated sexual relations when he was 12, shortly after she married his father, and again when he was an adult.

 Career

 Early appearances

 Hamilton's first roles were in television, appearing in shows such as The Veil, (playing an Indian), The Adventures of Rin Tin Tin, The Donna Reed Show, and Cimarron City.
 His first film role was a lead, Crime and Punishment U.S.A.
-(1959), directed by Denis Sanders, and Home from the Hill (1960).
+(1959), directed by Denis Sanders.
+Hamilton signed a five year contract with Denis and Terry Sanders' TD Productions.